Diacria quadrangle: Physiography and geology

-Polygonal patterned ground

-Polygonal patterned ground is quite common in some regions of Mars.
-It is commonly believed to be caused by the sublimation of ice from the ground.
-Sublimation is the direct change of solid ice to a gas.
-This is similar to what happens to dry ice on the Earth.
-Places on Mars that display polygonal ground may indicate where future colonists can find water ice.
-Patterned ground forms in a mantle layer, called latitude dependent mantle, that fell from the sky when the climate was different.

-Western flank of Alba Mons
+Placeholder

 The western flank of the Alba Mons volcano makes up the eastern and southeastern edge of the quadrangle.
 In terms of area, Alba Mons (formerly, Alba Patera) is the largest volcanic feature on Mars.
 The flank has a very low slope (l° or less) and is characterized by lava flows and an outwardly radiating array of ridges and channels.
 Some of the channels have a drainage pattern that resembles that formed by rain water on the slopes of terrestrial volcanoes.
 However, many other channels on the flanks of Alba Mons were clearly formed by flowing lava.

 The western flank of the volcano also contains some NW-SE trending grabens (Cyane Fossae).
 An image from High Resolution Imaging Science Experiment (HiRISE) on the Mars Reconnaissance Orbiter (MRO) beautifully shows a line of rimless pit craters in Cyane Fossae.
 The pits may have formed by the collapse of surface materials into open fractures created as magma intruded the subsurface rock to form dikes.

-Cyane Fossae, as seen by HiRISE.
-More information can be found under Fossa (geology).